Who we are

 Currently, the lawyers working for large companies and developers, seeking to develop and build on green space, vastly outnumber the lawyers advising those groups seeking to defend their local environments.
-We seek to redress this legal and power imbalance, through the use of our volunteer network, knowledge database and in-development legal advice clinic.
+We seek to redress this legal and power imbalance, through the use of our volunteer network, knowledge database and consultancy work..

 We will do our utmost to support environmental protection casework, particularly of strategic importance in the fight to protect the natural world.
-However, as a volunteer organisation, it is essential we focus our resources where we are able to have the most impact.
+However, as a small organisation, it is essential we focus our resources where we are able to have the most impact.
 This means we deal with larger administrative cases, such as judicial reviews, and are less able to assist with smaller ad hoc, local casework.
+We will signpost to other resources if we cannot support a particular case due to current capacity constraints.
+Our community is rapidly evolving, so get involved!
+Please support Lawyers for Nature by donating via our ‘Donate Here’ button, subscribing to our newsletters, which you can do on the homepage of this website and sharing our content on your social media channels.

 Paul Powlesland - Head of Legal